 Minister of religion guidance notes on the Gov.UK website

 Requirements for non EU / EEA nationals visitors to Jersey (travel and transport section)

 Visas and work permits

 Some nationalities require visas as well as work permits.
 If your employer’s application for a work permit is successful, you may also need a visa.
+The Jersey visa requirements are the same as the UK visa requirements.
 The UK Border Agency website will show if you need a visa.

 'Do I need a visa?' on the Gov.UK website